sivarajankumar/web-invoice/trunk/readme.txt

 Allow users not on primary blog if installed on Multisite.
 Upgrade immediately if your want your PDF invoice to look good.

 == Changelog ==

+= 2.0.14 =

+* Fixed issue 45: ToolTip for each entry is not displayed

 = 2.0.13 =